 Preeclampsia is a pregnancy-related high blood pressure disorder.
 With preeclampsia the mother’s high blood pressure reduces the blood supply to the fetus, which may get less oxygen and fewer nutrients.

 This day is a chance to thank the volunteers, community members, health professionals, and scientists working together to find a safe and effective preventive HIV vaccine.
-It is also a time to learn more about the importance of preventive HIV vaccine research.

 Millions of Americans have chronic viral hepatitis and most of them do not know they are infected.
 Hepatitis Testing Day is an opportunity to remind health care providers and the public who should be tested for viral hepatitis.

 National Asian & Pacific Islander HIV/AIDS Awareness Day is part of a national campaign to end silence and shame about HIV/AIDS in Asian and Pacific Islander communities.